 The Small Business Environmental Assistance Program (SBEAP) in coordination with KDHE and members of the dry cleaning industry has updated the Kansas Dry Cleaner Compliance Manual (PDF), a manual that assists with understanding environmental requirements for Kansas dry cleaners.

-The 2022 compliance calendars are available through SBEAP by contacting the K-State SBEAP Technical Assistance Hotline, 800-578-8898.
-SBEAP is available for general information, technical information, questions about regulations, or assistance with completing dry-cleaning compliance calendars.
+Compliance calendars and other resources are available by contacting the K-State SBEAP Technical Assistance Hotline at 800-578-8898.
+SBEAP provides general information, technical information, questions about regulations, and assistance with completing dry-cleaning compliance calendars.

 - Affidavit of Expenditures Form Dry Cleaning Facility Release Trust Fund (PDF)